Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you occasionally tidy your windows, you’ll need to clean the skylight more frequently.
-Plus, mounting the roof is the only method to clean the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
+If you infrequently clean your windows, you’ll need to clean up the skylight more frequently.
+Plus, mounting the roof is the only method to clean up the beyond a skylight.

 Skylight Cost Factors.

-The final cost per skylight depends upon the size of the window, any surfaces to assist block out UV rays or improve energy efficiency, and other personalizations to fit the style and needs of your house.
+The last cost per skylight depends upon the size of the window, any surfaces to help block out UV rays or enhance energy effectiveness, and other modifications to fit the style and needs of your house.

 16-by-16 inches$ 150– $600.